nibbstack/erc721/README.md

 $ geth --testnet account new
 ```

-**NOTE**: In this example the wallet address is  `0x9062dd79d7e4273889b234f6b0c840ca43280af60x9` (make sure you add the returned string with `0x` yourself).
-Your account address will be different.
-And don't forget the passphrase or you won't be able to unlock your new account.
-Now, go and send some ether to it.
-Get it [here](https://faucet.metamask.io/).
-It's simple.
+**NOTE**: In this example the wallet address is  `0x9062dd79d7e4273889b234f6b0c840ca43280af60x9` (make sure you prepend the returned string with `0x` yourself).
+Your account address will be different!
+And don't forget the passphrase otherwise you won't be able to unlock your new account.
+Now, go and send some ether to it (you can get some [here](https://faucet.metamask.io/).

-Open project's `truffle.js` and add the following to the `module.exports`:
+Open project's `truffle.js` and add the following:

 ```js
 module.exports = {